SAP-archive/devops-cm-client/README.md

 ### How to Build the Docker Image

 The Dockerfile is located in a designated branch [`dockerfile`](/SAP/devops-cm-client/tree/docker).
-After checking out the branch you can run
+After checking out the branch you can run:
 `docker build -t cm-client .`

 ## Using the Java Application from maven.org

-  - Download the command line interface package from [maven.org](http://repo1.maven.org/maven2/com/sap/devops/cmclient/dist.cli)
+  - Download the command line interface package from [maven.org](http://repo1.maven.org/maven2/com/sap/devops/cmclient/dist.cli).
-  - Extract the command line interface package into suitable folder
+  - Extract the command line interface package into suitable folder.

     Example:
     ```